-But life is full of surprises.
-Circumstances change, relationships change, and family-building goals may change accordingly.
-Despite having consented to permanent sterilization, up to 14.3 % of sterilized women request information regarding fertility options within 14 years of the procedure.
-What are the options for couples who desire pregnancy following tubal sterilization?
+However, circumstances change, relationships change, and family-building goals may change accordingly.
+Despite having consented to permanent sterilization, up to 14% of sterilized women request information regarding fertility options within 14 years of the procedure.
+What are the options for women and couples who desire pregnancy following tubal sterilization?

-Many factors influence the answers to these questions and often engender yet more questions.
+Many factors influence the answers to these questions and often prompt yet more questions.
 How old are both intended parents?
 How many more children does she want to have?
 Is the couple concerned about effective contraception after a successful pregnancy?
 Are there other fertility problems for either or both partners?

 The decision between IVF and tubal reversal is highly complex and profoundly affected by the factors of age, cost, and time as well as the presence of other potential fertility problems.
-If you are thinking about adding to your family, call our office to schedule a consultation to discuss your individual case and circumstances.
+If you are thinking about adding to your family, contact our office to schedule a consultation to discuss your individual case and circumstances.